cwallacebailey/Django-SouthWest-Walkers/README.md

 ![404_500_errors](static/media/500_errors.png)

-If a user manages to get to the update or delete page of another users post they are met with the below, preventing them from actually updating the post:
+If a user manages to get to the update or delete page of another user's post they are met with the below, preventing them from actually updating the post:

 ![not_post](static/media/not_post.png)